Breastfeeding works on a simple supply and demand principle.

 There is a theory that babies like the taste of garlic.
 A study in 2018 found that babies nursed more often and drank more milk when the mom took a garlic supplement prior to nursing.

-3. Green papaya
+3. Green Papaya

-Raw or green Papaya is not only delicious but is also known to increase the production of oxytocin the hormone that regulates milk production in a mother’s body.
+Raw or green papaya is not only delicious but is also known to increase the production of oxytocin the hormone that regulates milk production in a mother’s body.

 Green papaya has many health benefits and is a superfood that can increase the quality and quantity of your milk.